-Rex vs. Google Gemini: Which AI Agent Platform Fits Your Business?
+Rex vs. Google Gemini Enterprise: Which AI Agent Platform Suits Your Business?

 Key takeaways

-• Rex is built for companies that want persistent, company-owned AI agents whose context compounds across teams and workflows.
+Rex is built for companies that want persistent, company-owned AI agents whose context compounds across teams — without being tied to a single hyperscaler's control plane.

 By Dan Duke—Google Gemini is a powerful choice for organizations already standardized on Google Cloud and Google Workspace.
 It gives enterprise IT teams a managed way to build, deploy, govern, and monitor AI agents inside Google’s ecosystem.